What's a Zizzer?

 Perhaps the most frequently asked question of WPHS alumni and students is "What's a Zizzer?"
 While there have been many stories about how the name originated, and just as many answers to the question (to which former High School Principal Ron Estes has been known to shout "A winner!"), some stories have stood the test of time.

-The word was first used on the cover of the 1908 edition of the annual book of essays and class pictures, what is now better known as a yearbook or annual.
-From thereafter the book increased in content and size, and the name stayed with it.
+The word was first used on the cover of the 1908 edition of the annual book of essays and class pictures, which is now better known as a yearbook or annual.
+From thereafter, the book increased in content and size, and the name stayed with it.

 The first West Plains High School newspaper published was called the Fly Sheet, and then changed to Hot Number.
 It finally came to rest as the Zizzerette, meaning the "little Zizzer."
 In some years the newspaper was added to the back of the yearbook and it was published until 1925 when it was discontinued due to the depression.
 It was revived in 1931 and by 1932 it was published bi-monthly.